 Connecting custom domain to Shopify store

 If you buy the domain from Shopify, it gets automatically configured to work with your primary address i.e. myshopify.com.
-But, if you buy the domain from a third-party provider, you need to perform the following extra steps to connect it.
+But, if you buy it from a third-party provider, you need to perform the following extra steps to connect it.

 A. Steps as Shopify Admin